ColaLight/colalightslk/requirements/roadmap.md

 #### Review time and motion analysis, cost and project
 #### Examine export/import packaging costs and requirements
 #### Cycle and design changes to optimise manufacturing and cost reduction
-#### Document BOM, Manufacturing process, Quality tests an packaging
+#### Document BOM, Manufacturing process, Quality tests and packaging